jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 and, therefore,
 it's not possible to know
 what vulnerabilities may exist in it;
-those vulnerabilities are not going to be identified.
+those vulnerabilities will not be identified.
-We guarantee that **100% of the code change** is going to be tested, but what cannot be reached, cannot be tested.
+We guarantee that
+**100% of the code change** will be tested, but what cannot be reached, cannot be tested.